-With Special thanks to David Dellenbaugh of “Speed and Smarts” Newsletter
+With Special thanks to David Dellenbaugh of “Speed and Smarts” Newsletter – Keep a good record of notes about speed.

 Good boat speed is about consistency as much as anything else.